Himaja-vuppala/Flight-Booking-System/README.md

    - Start Apache and MySQL.
    - Import the .sql file into *phpMyAdmin* to set up the database.

-3. *View*:
-   - Go to http://localhost/your-folder-name/ in your browser.

 ## 🗃 Features